-Exclude Federal crop insurance indemnity and other indemnity payments recorded later in Item 3e.
+Exclude Federal crop, dairy, and livestock insurance indemnity and other indemnity payments recorded later in Item 3e.

-Item 2e(vi) - All other Federal.
-State. or Local Program Payments:
+Item 2d - All other Federal, State, or Local Program Payments:

-Record the total payments the operation has received from other programs:
+Record the total payments the operation has received from all other programs not previously listed.